1987 Winnebago LeSharo

 12. Put new blinds on all the windows.

-13. Dash instrument panel did not work well, so I installed new fuel gauge, new fuel sending unit in gas tank, opened floor for simpler access.
+13. Dash instrument panel did not work well, so I installed new fuel gauge, new fuel sending unit in gas tank and a small floor trap door for simpler access.

 15. Put in oil and water temperature gauges that were more visible.